MohammadRezaShafie/object-rearrangement/README.md

 | **Recall**    | 96.8%   |
 | **Accuracy**  | 97.7%   |

-The results demonstrate the effectiveness of the best-associated frame selection algorithm in detecting spatial changes in the scene.
-The high precision, recall, and accuracy indicate that the algorithm is highly reliable in tracking object relocations with minimal false positives and false negatives.

 ## 📝 License
 This project uses the YOLOv5 model, which is licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).
 For more information on the YOLOv5 license and usage, please refer to the official [YOLOv5 GitHub repository](https://github.com/ultralytics/yolov5).